1989Ryan/Semantic_SLAM/README.md

 # Semantic SLAM

-This is the implementation of Semantic SLAM using ORB SLAM and PSPNet101.
+This on-going project is Semantic SLAM using ROS, ORB SLAM and PSPNet101.
+Will be used in Robotics for semantic understanding and navigation.

 ## Acknowledgement